hannesdelbeke/brain/PKM/Hypothes.is/annotate websites.md

 - [Marker.io](https://marker.io/) (50$/month 5 users) makes it easy for your team and clients to take web page screenshots and annotate them.
 - [markups.kdanmobile.com](https://markups.kdanmobile.com/) has the same concept. limitation on free.
 40$/user/year
 - https://www.fleetingnotes.app/
+	- ⚠️ bug on chrome, now you need to press back twice to go back, very annoying
 	- [**discord**](https://discord.gg/xrj6yuGNmx)
 	- https://github.com/fleetingnotes obsidian and chrome plugin
 	- great backlinking support, can sync to [[Obsidian]]